+3. Utilize ClickUp's functionalities to manage your Daily Scrum

 A display of the ClickUp dashboard, which allows for a high level overview of the Project being worked on, especially helpful for Product Owners.
 Using the Me view within Box View makes daily scrum meetings a breeze by offering a way to see the Tasks that have been worked on yesterday, as well as what needs to be completed for the rest of the week!

-This view allows the user to have a more day to day view of a project’s progress, helpful for Scrum Masters particularly as well as Product Owners.
-In addition this view works perfect for a kanban setup since you can create a Task within a certain status and you can layer each Task within that Status.
+This view allows the user to have a more day to day view of a Project’s progress, helpful for Scrum Masters particularly as well as Product Owners.
+In addition, this view works perfectly for a Kanban setup, since you can create a task within a certain status and you can layer each task within that status.